 This “exscream” freeride zone is restricted to super expert skiers and snowboarders who’ve had avalanche training, and even they aren’t allowed to ride it without a buddy.
 The view from the top will make you quake in your ski boots: the slope is seemingly endless, and gradients range upwards of 60°!

 If none of the above sounds petrifying enough to you, then perhaps the hair-raising 200km hike along a narrow, icy ridgeway to the top of the slope will do it?
 No wonder the route was named one of CNN's most extreme ski runs in the world!

-La Villa’s Gran Risa ski slope is far more likely to give you the goose bumps than the giggles!
-The legendary black piste in the heart of The Dolomites has been host to the FIS World Cup Giant Slalom, one of the great classic competitions of Alpine skiing, since 1985.
+Selva’s Pista Saslong ski slope is far more likely to give you the goose bumps than the giggles!
+The legendary black piste in the heart of The Dolomites has been host to the FIS World Cup Downhill, one of the great classic competitions of Alpine skiing, since 1972.

-Amateur skiers and snowboarders may be tempted to follow in the footsteps of their ski heroes but, at over a kilometer in length, almost the entire Gran Risa lies in the shadows, hidden within the woods of Alta Badia - this ski run is a thriller, and no one’s gonna save you now!
+Amateur skiers and snowboarders may be tempted to follow in the footsteps of their ski heroes but, at over 3 kilometres in length, with a drop of 800 meters, sharp bends and steep walls, this run is not for the faint hearted - this ski run is a thriller, and no one’s going to save you now!